Tutorial: Downgrade Access Server

 Important

 It is ultimately your responsibility to maintain backups of your Access Server configuration.
-The configuration contains unique certificates you can’t reproduce if they’re lost.
-Suppose you’ve upgraded your Access Server and don’t have configuration backups before the upgrade.
-In that case, you might be unable to downgrade due to changes in the configuration database schemas.
+The configuration contains unique certificates that can't be recreated if lost.
+If you upgraded your Access Server and don't have configuration backups from before the upgrade, you might be unable to downgrade because the configuration database schemas have changed.

-When you perform an in-place upgrade, Access Server automatically makes backups of the SQLite3 database files containing the pre-upgrade configuration.
+When you perform an in-place upgrade, Access Server automatically backs up the SQLite3 database files that contain the pre-upgrade configuration.
 It stores these backups in the /usr/local/openvpn_as/etc/backup/ directory with timestamps.
 However, Access Server doesn’t make a backup if you use a MySQL database.
 You must make that type of backup in the MySQL database system.

 If you don’t use MySQL or clustering, and your Access Server is a standalone or failover setup using the default SQLite3 databases, the automatic backups made during upgrades should be sufficient to perform a downgrade.
 However, any changes you make after creating the backup will be lost when restoring the configuration backup.